RandyParedis/autoplay/docs/Algorithms.md

 `pn = gaussian(range(-po, 127-po), -3, 3, true) + po`

 (_Note that in the algorithm two shifts of the pitch are required.
-The first to centralize it around `po`, the second to bring it back to the valid range._)
+The first is to centralize it around `po`, the second to bring it back to the valid range._)

 #### Markov Chains